openstack/kayobe/doc/source/administration/overcloud.rst

 Package Repositories
 --------------------

-If using custom DNF package repositories on CentOS, it may be necessary to update these prior to running a package update.
+If using custom DNF package repositories on CentOS or Rocky, it may be necessary to update these prior to running a package update.
 To do this, update the configuration in ``${KAYOBE_CONFIG_PATH}/dnf.yml`` and run the following command::

     (kayobe) $ kayobe overcloud host configure --tags dnf --kolla-tags none